 This is the US version of the Singapore Primary Maths 3rd Edition (Marshall Cavendish) first published in Singapore in the 1990s.
 (The original Singapore 3rd Edition is now out of print.)

-US editions follow the same sequence of topics as the 3rd edition (above).
-It teaches both metric and US Imperial weights, measures, and American money.
-Singapore and US terminologies and names are inter-changed throughout but concepts, skills and actual numeric and word problems are the same as the 3rd Edition.
-The US Edition uses US currency, American spelling, terms and conventions (e.g. commas for thousands).
+This US edition follows the same sequence of topics as the original Singapore 3rd edition and teaches both metric and US Imperial weights, measures and US money.
+Singapore and US terminologies and names are inter-changed throughout but concepts, skills and actual numeric and word problems are the same as the original Singapore 3rd Edition.
+The US Edition uses US currency, US spelling, terms and conventions, for example, commas for thousands.

-It is highly recommended that new students or those switching from another maths program complete one or more placement tests to determine proper placement as Singapore maths programs are often further along in their skill levels than Australian programs.
+New students or those switching from another maths program would benefit from doing a placement test to determine which Singapore maths level to begin at.
+Singapore maths programs are often further along in their skill levels than Australian programs.

 NOTE: Each test is an “exit” test for that level.
-If the test score is 80% and above, it is a good indicator the student has the skills to go on to the next level.
-If however, a student consistently misses problems from the same concept, it is recommended that you start at that level no matter what the overall score is.
+If the test score is 80% and above, it is a good indicator that the student has the skills to go on to the next level.
+If a student consistently misses problems from the same concept, it is recommended that you start at that level no matter what the overall score is.
 If a test score is below 50%, re-test the student at the next lower level.
-There is no time limit recommended for these tests, but a general guideline would be to allow one hour for the Primary Levels and several hours for the Secondary Levels. ** In math programs from Singapore, the use of “Elementary” refers to “the basics” of higher math (algebra, geometry, trigonometry), it is not referencing Primary Grades (PK to 6).
+There is no time limit recommended for these tests, but a general guideline would be to allow one hour for the Primary Levels and several hours for the Secondary Levels.

 Once your child has done a placement test: